-Move instantly your cursor to the center or any side with a shortcut, using Mouseketeer
+Move the cursor to the center or any side with a shortcut, using Mouseketeer

 I use a fairly large monitor (27”, 2560×1440), but I don’t have the vision of an eagle!
 Sometimes (rather often) I can’t find the cursor, and I may need several seconds until finally this little thing appears for me.
 I know there are system options for the cursor to leave trails or for pressing the Ctrl key to have the cursor transmit visual signals, but I find all of these annoying.